vestauth/vestauth/README.md

 ## Identity

-> Initialize your agent and make authenticated curl calls to vestauth providers.
+> Give your agent its own cryptographic identity. (avoid juggling usernames, emails, passwords, api keys, oauth tokens, and other bearer tokens for your agents)

 ```sh
 $ vestauth agent init